beamingai/beamingai.github.io/_pages/about.md

 ---

 # About us
-We are the BEAMING team in the course STOR 565: Machine Learning (Spring 2024) at UNC-Chapel Hill, instructed by (Prof. Zhengwu Zhang)[https://zhengwu.github.io/].
+We are the BEAMING team in STOR 565: Machine Learning (Spring 2024) course at UNC-Chapel Hill, instructed by [Prof. Zhengwu Zhang](https://zhengwu.github.io/).
 Our team consists of 5 graduate students:
   - Ishmael Benjamin Torres Aguilar
   - Izzet Egemen Elver
   - Dilay Ozkan